Vijaya9418/TraningTask/jsonProject/README.md

 In this project, fetching the data from json file and external API are demonstrated.
-In this app we are fetching this API (https://hn.algolia.com/api/v1/search?tags=front_page) and parsing the data using JSON parsing, and if you will click on any of the item or cell of the table view , it will take you to the next screen along with its data example:- image, summary,name etc.
+In this app we are fetching this API (https://hn.algolia.com/api/v1/search?tags=front_page) and parsing the data using JSON parsing, and if you will click on any of the item or cell of the table view , it will take you to the next screen and will open the URL into the WebView WebKit.